 Conclusion

 The challenges associated with accessing affordable diabetes medications in the U.S. are complex and multifaceted.
 Rising costs, variability in insurance coverage, and limited generic options create barriers that hinder effective diabetes management for millions of Americans.
+It’s important to note that while Better You Rx provides affordable options for prescription medications, it does not accept insurance.
+As a pharmacy affiliate, Better You Rx offers discounted prices on medications that may help in managing diabetes, but these transactions are handled out-of-pocket.
+Beneficiaries looking for savings on prescriptions can benefit from the lower prices provided by Better You Rx, even though insurance coverage cannot be applied.

 As we work toward advocacy for improved policies and resources, patients need to remain informed about their options.
 Better You Rx offers a variety of affordable prescription medications for diabetes management, including effective options like Rybelsus and Ozempic.
 These medications help ensure that patients can prioritize their health without the added burden of exorbitant costs.
 Together, we can strive for better access and outcomes for those living with diabetes, fostering a healthier future for all.